Feature image

 A guide to the UK’s electric car grant scheme expansion

-The UK Government has recently expanded its electric car grant scheme to make new EVs more affordable and speed up the transition to a greener road network.
+In July 2025, the UK Government expanded its Electric Car Grant (ECG) scheme to make new EVs more affordable and speed up the transition to a greener road network.

 Get a free valuation